Welcome to our comprehensive guide to e-commerce success!

 - Why should shoppers choose you?

-Document all your requirements in a formalized business plan that covers all bases to help your store launch as smoothly as possible.
+Document all your requirements in a formalized business plan and make an executive summary template of the same.
+Make sure that the template covers all bases to help your store launch and work, as smoothly as possible.

 2. Build a website